 Buy now from:

-This device offers humidity control for 3,600-square-foot homes, and a set of wheels lining the bottom allow you move the unit around with ease.
+This device offers humidity control for 3,600-square-foot homes, and a set of wheels lining the bottom allow you to move the unit around with ease.
 A digital readout on the top of the device incorporates refill and “check filter” indicators, too, helping to eliminate any operational guesswork.
 The 4-gallon tank humidifies your environment for up to 36 hours.
 This particular humidifier also adds moisture to the air by circulating dry air through a saturated wick filter.
 As an added bonus, this filter also traps mineral deposits.

 Buy now from: